jofell/stellar-dev/_ios_sdk/pages/03_view_controllers.md

 [self presentViewController:navigationController animated:YES completion: nil];
 {% endhighlight %}

 From the example above, assume that `addController` is a variable representing a just-initialized `SLViewController`.
+Also if you're going to use the `SLViewController` instances in other view controllers, just make sure there is a navigation controller encapsulating them.